 Any student placed on Academic Probation/Financial Aid Warning for unsuccessfully completing a course MUST take the failed course in the next semester it is offered (summers excluded).
 Although an effort will be made to meet the needs of students who retake courses, enrollment is dependent on the number of students who can be reasonably accommodated by the available facilities.
 A student required to repeat a course must do so at LCN.
 Courses taken at another college or university may not be used to repeat LCN courses unless specific approval from the Dean of Nursing and Course Coordinator is obtained and placed in writing in the student's file.

-Repeating a course in which a "D" or "F" was received does not remove the grade from the transcript.
+Repeating a course does not remove the failing grade from the transcript.
 The second grade earned is calculated into the GPA.